-This link wraps the depthwise\convolution\2d() function and holds the filter weight and bias vector as parameters.
+This link wraps the depthwise_convolution_2d() function and holds the filter weight and bias vector as parameters.

-- in\channels (int) Number of channels of input arrays.
-If None, parameter initialization will be deferred until the first forward data pass at which time the size will be determined. - channel\multiplier (int) Channel multiplier number.
-Number of output arrays equal in channels \ channel multiplier. - ksize (int or pair of ints) Size of filters (a.k.a. kernels). ksize=k and ksize=(k, k) are equivalent. - stride (int or pair of ints) Stride of filter applications. stride=s and stride=(s, s) are equivalent. - pad (int or pair of ints) Spatial padding width for input arrays. pad=p and pad=(p, p) are equivalent. - nobias (bool) If True, then this link does not use the bias term. - initialW (4-D array) Initial weight value.
-If None, the default initializer is used.
-May also be a callable that takes numpy.ndarray or cupy.ndarray and edits its value. - initial\bias (1-D array) Initial bias value.
-If None, the bias is set to 0.
-May also be a callable that takes numpy.ndarray or cupy.ndarray and edits its value.
+- in_channels (int) Number of channels of input arrays.
+If None, parameter initialization will be deferred until the first forward data pass at which time the size will be determined. - channel_multiplier (int) Channel multiplier number.
+Number of output arrays equal in_channels channel_multiplier. - ksize (int or pair of ints) Size of filters (a.k.a. kernels). ksize=k and ksize=(k, k) are equivalent. - stride (int or pair of ints) Stride of filter applications. stride=s and stride=(s, s) are equivalent. - pad (int or pair of ints) Spatial padding width for input arrays. pad=p and pad=(p, p) are equivalent. - nobias (bool) If True, then this link does not use the bias term. - initialW (initializer) Initializer to initialize the weight.
+When it is numpy.ndarray, its ndim should be 4. - initial_bias (initializer) Initializer to initialize the bias.
+If None, the bias will be initialized to zero.
+When it is numpy.ndarray, its ndim should be 1.

-See chainer.functions.depthwise convolution 2d().
+See chainer.functions.depthwise_convolution_2d().